Lords Mobile: Gameplay

 Players can join or create guilds in order to collaborate with other players regardless of location.
 Guildmates are able to assist their allies with build time and research time.
-They can also earn rewards for their allies by defeating world monsters and making in-game purchases.
-Each guild has a leader (R5) who can assign the ranking and positions of the guild members.
-Guilds will have R4s whose duties vary depending on the guild, but typically involve deleting guild fest quests and allowing a member's alternative account in and out of the guild.
-The rank of leaders are R5 (highest) to R1 (lowest).
+They can also earn rewards for their allies by defeating kingdom monsters and making in-game purchases.
+Each guild has a leader (Rank 5) who can assign the ranking and positions of the guild members.
+Guilds will have Rank 4s whose duties vary depending on the guild, but typically involve deleting guild fest quests and allowing a member's alternative account in and out of the guild.
+The rank of leaders are Rank 5 (highest) to Rank 1 (lowest).